NYSE Rate of Change (ROC)®

 Back in October 2021, Our NYSE ROC called an official SELL Signal.
 Three months later, the market peaked at 17,442 on January 13th, 2022, and then over the next 12 months it lost roughly 4,000 points.

-Then in February 2023, the NYSE- ROC crossed above its 12-month moving average, generating a BUY Signal.
+In November 2024 the NYSE ROC crossed below its moving average, generating a sell signal.

 NYSE Composite Chart

 Over the longer term, the index should stay in the established channel.
-But a move to the bottom of the channel would still constitute a significant correction.
+But, a move to the bottom of the channel would still constitute a significant correction from here.
+Even a correction to the dotted yellow line would be significant.

 NYSE vs. NASDAQ